yesidodo73/Simple-Kill-Plugin/README.md

 # Simple-Kill-Plugin

-kills player if player uses /kill
+A server-side minecraft Plugin that kills player if someone uses /kill command

+for 1.21.1 paper, bukkit, folia